 Provide the little league baseball player in your life with this bad boy and he will be more than happy with it, perform better at the plate and have a chance to fulfill his true potential as a batter.
 The bottom line is you will be more than happy with the Heaer Deuce if you are in the market for a comparably stationary pitching machine as opposed to a lightweight model that is designed with mobility in mind.

-- Pitches softballs up to 40 miles per hour
+- Pitches up to 52 MPH

 Why Your Kid Needs a Little League Pitching Machine

 Practice makes perfect and repetition is the key to mastery.
 Having somebody pitch to you over and over again doesn’t always cut it.
 If you want to truly see your kid take their swing and batting skills to the next level, they will need a pitching machine.